uniCredit ruling: Shame on BoG – Economist

-An economist, Bernard Osei Tutu has asked the people who decided to revoke the banking license of the HODA Group, the operators of Unicredit to bow their heads in shame in the wake of the Appeals Court ruling on the revocation of the licence.
+Economist Bernard Osei Tutu has asked the people who decided to revoke the licence of uniCredit to bow their heads in shame in the wake of the Court of Appeals' overturning of the revocation of the company's licence.

-The Court of Appeal has ruled as an unlawful exercise of power, the revocation of the licence of Unicredit Ghana Limited, one of the many firms under the HODA Group.
+The Court of Appeal ruled as an unlawful exercise of power, the revocation of the licence of uniCredit Ghana Limited, one of the many firms under the HODA Group.

 The unanimous decision was taken by the three-member bench chaired by Justice Gbiel Suurbaare on Thursday, 7 July 2022.